WiltsLet - support for private landlords and renters

 - Damage to the property such as doors, walls and windows

 - Cleaning of stains and excessive dirt

-- Cleaning of cookers and bathrooms up to the value of £150
+- Cleaning of cookers and bathrooms up to £150

-- Rent arrears where there is evidence that the landlord has taken reasonable steps to try and recover the arrears
+- Rent arrears where there is evidence of reasonable steps taken to try and recover them

 - General wear and tear

 - Personal debts owed by the tenant to the landlord